sanoelle/ecommerce-website/footwear/heels/heels-6.md

 ---
 layout: products
 type: heels
-title: Heels 6
+title: Chloë
 price: $50
-image: footwear/heels/sample-image.jpg
+image: footwear/heels/heels-6.jpg
 ---

-Jane's Pearls are an excellent accesory to any outfit.
-They can be worn for a variety of occasions as well as in the everyday.
-They are a staple item for ones accesory wardrobe.
+These simple wedge heels are professional and comfortable and can be worn in the office or for a night on the town.